Davide-C-Design/caelian-cleric-spellbook/README.md

 - Prepared spells, bookmarks, level, and Wisdom are saved in the browser when local storage is available.
 - The spellbook remains usable offline; external rules-reference links require an internet connection.
-- Balance Domain entries retain links to their source instead of reproducing proprietary book text.
+- Balance Domain entries are using a reworded full text for the spell.